 Jeannette’s primary research interest concerns ubiquitous computing.
 Her PhD investigated the development of end-user programming for digital home environments.
 The work addressed the challenge of how ordinary non-technical people would be able to make use the ever-increasing range of services available from network and networked devices.
 She developed a novel model which allows non-technical users to “customising” their digital environments by simply demonstrating an example to the system.
 In addition she introduced the concept of “Virtual Appliances”, an approach to enabling end-users to “manufacture” their own bespoke Internet aware personlised “applications”.

 Jeannette lives in United Kingdom.
-She joins University of East Anglia in June 2019.
-Prior to this, Jeannette was a member of ARU as well as the Institute of Social and Economic Research (ISER), at Essex University, working on projects for the Understanding Society.
-Before that, Jeannette was a Senior Research Officer working on a project called PHEN, funded by the UK government, for the Computer Science Department, Essex University.
+She is an academic at the University of East Anglia (UEA).
+Prior to this, Jeannette was an academic at ARU as well as a member of the Institute of Social and Economic Research (ISER).
+Before that, Jeannette was a Senior Research Officer working on a project called PHEN, funded by the UK government, for the Department of Computer Science, at University of Essex.